kirjs/react-highcharts/README.md

 * see [example of using react-highcharts](http://kirjs.github.io/react-highcharts/)
 * see [example of using react-highcharts/more](http://kirjs.github.io/react-highcharts/more.html)

-You can find the full code for the examples here [Here](https://github.com/kirjs/react-highcharts/tree/master/demo )
+You can find the full code for the examples [here](https://github.com/kirjs/react-highcharts/tree/master/demo )
 ## Installation
 ```bash